Marc Márquez: 2025: The comeback

-Márquez then embarked upon a seven round winning streak across all sprints and main races.
-At Aragon, he topped every single session, becoming the first person to do so since Marc Márquez at the 2015 German GP a decade earlier.
-The grid then arrived at Mugello, where Márquez had not won since the 2014 edition.
-He promptly dominated the weekend, taking his 100th career pole position, winning the sprint, and then winning the race after a hectic battle with his brother and Bagnaia in the early laps.
-He continued his streak at Assen, where he qualified fourth but won both the sprint (repelling an attack from his brother) and the race (repelling an attack from Marco Bezzecchi).

-Márquez claimed pole at the Sachsenring, and won the sprint.
-The main race turned into a war of attrition which only 10 of the eighteen riders on track finished.
-Márquez won by six seconds, claiming his twelfth win there across all classes, but only his first since 2021.
-This was his 69th win in MotoGP, and he overtook Giacomo Agostini for second in the list of premier class race winners.
-In Brno, after collecting the sprint and the race, Márquez became the first Ducati rider to win five MotoGP main races in a row.
+Márquez then began a seven-round winning streak across all sprints and main races.
+At Aragon, he topped every single session, becoming the first person to do so since himself at the 2015 German Grand Prix a decade earlier.
+Márquez took his 100th career pole and the sprint win in Mugello, where he had not won since 2014.
+He then won his 93rd race across all classes, after a hectic battle with his brother and Bagnaia in the early laps.
+At Assen, he qualified only fourth but won both the sprint (repelling an attack from his brother) and the race (repelling an attack from Marco Bezzecchi).
+At the Sachsenring, Márquez took pole and won the sprint.
+The main race was a battle of attrition which only 10 of the eighteen riders on track finished.
+Márquez won by six seconds, his twelfth win there across all classes.
+He overtook Giacomo Agostini for second in the list of premier class race winners.
+In Brno, after winning the sprint and race, Márquez became the first Ducati rider to win five MotoGP main races in a row.

-After the summer break, Márquez took a career-first Grand Prix win in Austria, as well as winning the sprint.
-He followed this up with a seventh consecutive double victory in Hungary, having fought off a challenge from Bezzecchi at both circuits.
-Although Márquez won his eighth consecutive sprint race in Catalonia, he was bested in a Grand Prix for the first time since Silverstone by his brother Álex, who had also led the majority of the sprint race before crashing.
-They became the first brothers to finish 1-2 in a premier class race.
-In Misano, Márquez failed to finish a sprint race for the first time all season, crashing to the applause of the Italian crowd just after passing Bezzecchi for the lead.
-He recovered to win the main race on Sunday, securing his tenth win of the season and his 99th career victory.
+After the summer break, Márquez took a career-first Grand Prix win in Austria, and won the sprint.
+He took a seventh consecutive double victory in Hungary, having fought off a challenge from Bezzecchi at both circuits.
+Márquez won his eighth consecutive sprint race in Catalonia but he was bested in the main race for the first time since Silverstone by his brother.
+In Misano, Márquez failed to finish a sprint for the first time all season, crashing to the applause of some Italians just after passing Bezzecchi for the lead.
+He recovered to win the main race on Sunday, securing his eleventh win of the season.
 On the podium, he took off his leathers in imitation of Lionel Messi's celebration in front of a hostile Real Madrid crowd.
 Márquez now had the opportunity to clinch the championship with five rounds remaining in Motegi.
-He duly rode conservatively to second place in both the sprint and the main race.
+He duly rode conservatively to second place in both the sprint and the race.
 He secured his seventh MotoGP title, his ninth world title, and his first title in six years.
-This was the longest drought between titles any rider had experienced.
+This was the longest drought between titles any rider has experienced.
 He drew level on both MotoGP and world titles with his old enemy Valentino Rossi.
-Due to a dispute with Dorna over title categorisation, Márquez did not celebrate this as either his seventh or ninth championship, using the slogan "More Than A Number".
 At age 32, he was the oldest champion in the MotoGP era (and in 2013 had been the youngest).